-The ALUS Wetaskiwin-Leduc team showcased its first set of ALUS projects during a public tour on Sept.
-19. The tour took place on Pearl Gregor’s farm in Leduc County.
-Pearl implemented her ALUS projects in 2016, during the first year of the ALUS Wetaskiwin-Leduc program.
+Pearl Gregor implemented her ALUS projects in 2016, during the first year of the ALUS Wetaskiwin-Leduc program.

-Pearl has enrolled a modest amount of acres in ALUS, but these acres pack a punch.
-Pearl’s ALUS projects are new fencing to exclude cattle from two wetlands, an indirect watering system for cattle and a plantation of willow cuttings along the eastern wetland.
+Pearl has enrolled a modest number of acres in ALUS, but these acres pack a punch.
+Pearl’s ALUS projects are new fencing to exclude cattle from two wetlands, an indirect watering system for cattle and willow cuttings along the eastern wetland.

-The ALUS Wetaskiwin-Leduc program is a partnership between Leduc County, the County of Wetaskiwin and ALUS Canada, A Weston Family Initiative—a national charitable organization dedicated to supporting farmers and ranchers who produce cleaner air, cleaner water, more biodiversity and other ecosystem services in their communities.
+The ALUS Wetaskiwin-Leduc program is a partnership between, the County of Wetaskiwin, Leduc County and ALUS Canada, A Weston Family Initiative—a national charitable organization dedicated to supporting farmers and ranchers who produce cleaner air, cleaner water, more biodiversity and other ecosystem services in their communities.